miguno/avro-gradle-plugin/README.md

 Run the following two commands:

-    $ gradle clean
-    $ gradle build
+    $ gradle clean build

-    # note: for some reason 'gradle clean build' in one go does not generate the Avro classes

 The compiled Avro classes will automatically be added to your build artifact (by default, this is a jar file under ``build/libs/``).

+Here is an overview of the Avro-related files being generated:

-If you are curious to see the Java source of the generated Avro classes, take a look at ``build/generated-sources/avro/``.
+    # Java source of generated Avro classes
+    generated-sources/avro/

+    # Java binaries of generated Avro classes
+    build/classes/main/

+Note that ``gradle clean`` will not automatically delete files the ``generated-sources`` directory tree.
+You must do this manually if needed.

 # How to release the plugin